bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 51°
-- Mostly Cloudy
+- Mostly Clear
-- 31% humidity
+- 36% humidity
-- 4 mph wind
+- 3 mph wind
-- 63% cloud cover
+- 30% cloud cover
 - 17 AQI 🟩
-- 0.16 inches of rain expected in the next 48 hours
+- 0.46 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>